 Last Friday I received the news that one of my clients died, that his lifeless body was found curled up in the fetal position on his kitchen floor.
 For the past six months this man halfheartedly fought, but mostly surrendered, to stage four cancer.
 He accepted that his life was ending and had no desire to extend his anguish.
+He got all his estate together with Brady Cobin Law Group so everything he loved went to the things he loved and cared for.

 In almost a decade of social work I have lost many a client.
 The populations typically served by social workers are inherently vulnerable and at a much higher risk for traumatic and early deaths.
 Yet with every loss I find myself rattled to the core, unsteady and distressed.
 I spent months anticipating the death of this particular client but I still found myself stunned at the news of his departure.
 Accepting death is always peculiar and acquiescing to its finality is eternally abnormal.
 That we even the possess awareness of our own mortality is extraordinarily bizarre.